mokkabonna/pure-rest-api/docs/transactions.md

 ## Order of process

 Authentication
 Method and URI based Authorization (possibly handled by the root process?)
-This can also be non blocking, but is required to pass before signing off on the response.
+This can be non blocking, but is required to pass before signing off on the response.
+For costly and/or long running complex processes it should be blocking.
+This is to prevent the initiation of an expensive operation.
 Redirection
 Validation
 Rewriting URI